About the TSB

 To instill public confidence in the TSB, it is essential that the agency be free of any conflict of interest when investigating accidents, identifying safety deficiencies, and making recommendations.
 That is why the TSB is independent and separate from other government departments.
-It currently reports to Parliament through the President of the Queen's Privy Council for Canada and Minister of Intergovernmental and Northern Affairs and Internal Trade.
+It currently reports to Parliament through the President of the Queen's Privy Council for Canada.

 The TSB and other organizations

-The TSB's mandate is distinct from those of other organizations such as Transport Canada, the National Energy Board, the Royal Canadian Mounted Police, the Canadian Coast Guard, and the Department of National Defense, all of which have a role in the transportation sector.
+The TSB's mandate is distinct from those of other organizations such as Transport Canada, the Canadian Energy Regulator, the Royal Canadian Mounted Police, the Canadian Coast Guard, and the Department of National Defense, all of which have a role in the transportation sector.

 - Transport Canada is concerned with developing and administering policies, regulations, and services for transportation systems in Canada with respect to federally regulated air, marine, and rail modes of transportation.

-- The National Energy Board is responsible for regulating pipelines under federal jurisdiction.
+- The Canadian Energy Regulator is responsible for regulating pipelines under federal jurisdiction.